MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-library.md

 2. [Modifying existing application code](#2-update-teamsjs-references) according to the required changes described in this article, and

-3. [Updating your app manifest](#3-update-the-manifest-optional) to version 1.13 or later.
+3. [Updating your app manifest(previously called Teams app manifest)](#3-update-the-app-manifest-optional) to version 1.13 or later.

 For more info, see [Extend Teams apps across Microsoft 365](../../m365-apps/overview.md).